 Interventional radiologists perform minimally invasive procedures using image guidance.
 Some of these procedures are done for purely diagnostic purposes (e.g., angiogram), while others are done for treatment purposes (e.g., angioplasty).
-During procedures, these images provide road maps that allow interventional radiologists to guide instruments through the body to the areas of interest.
+During procedures, these images provide road maps that allow interventional radiologists to guide instruments through the body to areas of interest.

 - The risks of interventional radiology procedures are less than the risks of open surgery.

 - Most procedures can be performed on an outpatient basis or require a shortened hospital stay.

 - General anesthesia is usually not required.

 - Pain and recovery time are significantly reduced.

 - Procedures can be less expensive than surgery.